South Korea blasts Russia-North Korea deal, says it will consider supplying arms to Ukraine

 KCNA said the agreements require the countries to take steps to prepare joint measures for the purpose of strengthening their defense capabilities to prevent war and protect regional and global peace and security.
 The agency didn’t specify what those steps are, or whether they would include combined military training and other cooperation.

-The agreement also calls for the countries to actively cooperate in efforts to establish a “just and multipolar new world order,” KCNA said, underscoring how the countries are aligning in face of their separate, escalating confrontations with the Untied States.
+The agreement also calls for the countries to actively cooperate in efforts to establish a “just and multipolar new world order,” KCNA said, underscoring how the countries are aligning in face of their separate, escalating confrontations with the United States.
+How Russia’s treaty with North Korea affects its relations with the South is a key development to watch, said Jenny Town, a senior fellow at the Stimson Center in Washington and director of the North Korea-focused 38 North website.

+“Seoul had already signed onto sanctions against Russia for its invasion of Ukraine, souring its relations with Moscow.
+Now with any ambiguity of Russia’s partnership with North Korea removed, how will Seoul respond?” she said.
+“Is there a point where it decides to cut or suspend diplomatic ties with Russia or expel its ambassador?
+And have we reached it?”

 Kim in recent months has made Russia his priority as he pushes a foreign policy aimed at expanding relations with countries confronting Washington, embracing the idea of a “new Cold War” and trying to display a united front in Putin’s broader conflicts with the West.